Topological Phononic Logic

-\mypara Our first advance is the demonstration of an externally switchable topological waveguide for sound, which hosts dissipationless transport when `on', but is a trivial insulator when `off'.
-In general, a topological switch requires a tuning mechanism capable of changing the sign of the band gap on the topological side, while leaving that on the trivial side unchanged.
-For example, an external vertical compression will normally increase the radius of a pillar, as most materials have a positive Poisson's ratio (see inset to Fig.~\hyperref[fig:1]{1(b)}).
-This expansion can alter the topological phase of a honeycomb metamaterial and may be used to construct a topological switch.
-Specifically, a topological waveguide is switched `off' when the filling ratio of its topological side increases beyond $\tilde{r}^*$, as shown in Fig.~\hyperref[fig:1]{1(c)}.
-Advancing beyond static-geometry topological waveguides \cite{MousaviNatCommun2015, HeNatPhys2016, WeiPhysRevB2017, XiaPhysRevB2017, ZhangPhysRevB2017, YangPhysRevLett2018}, this type of switch could be used to control passive acoustic isolation systems, but the output of one switch cannot sustain the macroscopic stretch required to activate a second, similar switch.
+\mypara Our first advance is a new mechanism to create an externally switchable topological waveguide for sound, providing a simple alternative to the existing schemes \cite{SZH17, ZhangPhysRevAppl2018, XJS18}.
+In general, a topological switch hosts robust transport when `on', but is a trivial insulator when `off'.
+It requires a tuning mechanism capable of changing the sign of the band gap on the topological side, while leaving the trivial side unchanged.
+We found that an external vertical compression/extension can induce this behavior, as it alters the radius of pillars, which can toggle the topological phase (see inset to Fig.~\hyperref[fig:1]{1(b)}).
+For materials with a positive Poisson's ratio, a topological waveguide naturally switches `off' when compressed, once the filling ratio of its topological side increases beyond $\tilde{r}^*$, as shown in Fig.~\hyperref[fig:1]{1(c)}.
+In practice, rubber pillars are ideal for this application as they are far more stretchable than metal pillars, and have a higher Poisson's ratio (see Supplementary Information).
+Advancing beyond static-geometry topological waveguides \cite{MousaviNatCommun2015, HeNatPhys2016, WeiPhysRevB2017, DengPhysRevB2017, ZhangPhysRevB2017, XiaPhysRevB2017, YangPhysRevLett2018}, this type of switch could be used to control passive acoustic isolation systems, but the output of one switch cannot sustain the macroscopic stretch required to activate a second, similar switch.